 With the populations lives getting more and more hectic it seems that we are starting to neglect what used to be a part of our everyday routine, like cooking.
 Some kitchens are barely touched with takeaway delivery sites like Just Eat and Hungry House gaining more and more ground everyday.
 But it is in fact time to rediscover our culinary skills and dust off our unloved ovens.
 Time to get back in the kitchen.

-One of the most used kitchen utensils is the knife.
 Now to someone who barely steps foot in a kitchen knives are all the same.
 These people could be considered as cooking novices.
 In fact there are knives for almost every purpose in the kitchen and once you know the difference it certainly makes the whole ordeal a lot simpler.
 If you are under the clueless category when it comes to the different styles of knives then take a look through this guide and once you’re done you’ll be chopping your vegetables as quick as a fully trained chef.

 The Chefs Knife